How To Interpret a SuDoc Number

 In our example, I 29.6/6: stands for the National Historic Site Information Circulars series from the National Park Service of the Department of the Interior.

 A list of all the current series available from the United States Government Printing Office can be found in the List of Classes of United States Government Publications Available For Selection by Depository Libraries (PDF opens in new window).
-An historical list of all the series that have been created by the Government Printing Office can be found in Andriot's Guide to US Government Publications (Z1223.Z7 A572 1995 -- Document/Reference).
+An historical list of all the series that have been created by the Government Printing Office can be found in Andriot's Guide to U.S. Government Publications (Z1223.Z7 A572 1995 -- Documents/Reference).

 After the stem, each individual issue or publication in a series is assigned a unique identifier, called a book number, following the colon.
 Serials, numbered monographic series, and unnumbered monographs, all have different types of identifiers.

 For unnumbered monographs, the identifier is usually an alphanumeric Cutter number (like those used for the book number in Library of Congress and Dewey Decimal classification) based on the subject.

 - for the first edition -- just the Cutter number

 J 1.8/2:R 11 (the original edition of Racketeer Influence and Corrupt Organizations (RICO): A Manual for Federal Prosecutors), or

 - for later editions -- the Cutter number/year